Bianca-Pasat/MOI/docs/source/integration.rst

          - lipids.txt

-Alternatively, if mcia is used with pipeline-generated data you should declare these variables as follows:
+Alternatively, if MCIA is used with pipeline-generated data you should declare these variables as follows:

 .. code:: bash